binh-vu/binh-vu.github.io/index.md

 <p style="text-align: justify">
 Binh Vu is a scientist and an engineer.
 Binh received his Ph.D. in Computer Science from the <a href="https://usc.edu">University of Southern California</a> in 2024 (advised by Prof. <a href="http://usc-isi-i2.github.io/knoblock/">Craig Knoblock</a>) and his Bachelor of Engineering in Computer Science from <a href="https://hcmut.edu.vn/en">Ho Chi Minh University of Technology</a> (top 1%, honor program).
 His research focuses on machine learning techniques for knowledge graph construction, especially on methods to understand the semantic description of data sources for automated data integration.
-Recently, his work centers on semi-supervised approaches for domains with limited labeled data leveraging pretrained large language models.
+Recently, his work centers on semi-supervised approaches for domains with limited labeled data by leveraging pretrained large language models.
 Binh also has extensive experience in software engineering.
 He worked for Rakuten to develop a fraud detection system and interned for Meta to develop an in-house automated machine learning platform.
 His experience includes software architecture, full-stack development, and large-scale distributed systems.
 He enjoys designing and optimizing systems to make them more efficient.
 His research and open-source software have been used in several real-world projects.
 </p>